blakestickland/user-directory/README.md

   Easily view your User directory.
 See the profile picture, name, phone number, email, location, and date of birth for each user in a clearly presented table.
 Search through the list of users based on location.
 Filter the users by name.
 Also sort by last name alphabetically, from a-z or from z-a.
 Reset both the location search and the filtering of users independently.

-  ## Link to the App on Githib pages
+  ## Link to the App on Github pages
   [Link to the deployed the User Directory app](https://floating-anchorage-84927.herokuapp.com/)

   ## Link to Github repo